sjanhunen/dokimazo/papers/one-question.rst

    - God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
    - Christ's obedience to the Father was the wisdom and power of God.
 He wanted what God wanted.
    - Doing everything heartily means doing it from the heart!

+Discuss key points of Old Covenant, New Covenant, and Mystery.
+How does the heart fit into all of these.
+How has the structure of a relationshop with God changed?

 Compare the covenants to the Mystery.
 The Mystery is really about an even bigger purpose than any covenant.
 Think about what is said about the heart in both.
 Which is more?
 Which is greater?
 Who is being witnessed to with the Mystery versus Israel's role as priests?